-AF, 2/3 Floor plan of each site being inspected, showing classrooms and other teaching facilities, offices, toilets, student study areas, refreshment areas, residential areas, and emergency exits.

-AF, 2/3 List of all teaching rooms showing capacities and any specific teaching resources.
+- AF, 2 Floor plan of each site being inspected, showing classrooms and other teaching facilities, offices, toilets, student study areas, refreshment areas, residential areas, and emergency exits. - AF, 2 List of all teaching rooms showing capacities and any specific teaching resources.

 G.1.

-2/3 The Institution has documented tenure on its premises and appropriate planning approval.
-Supporting documentation required: G.1.1.
-AF, 2/3 Lease agreement or evidence of ownership (as applicable).
+The Institution has documented tenure on its premises and appropriate planning approval.

+G.1.1.

+AF, 2/3

+Lease agreement or evidence of ownership (as applicable).

 G.1.2.

-AF.
-2/3 Confirmation from the local authorities that the Institution has permission to use the premises for educational purposes.
+Confirmation from the local authorities that the Institution has permission to use the premises for educational purposes.

-G.2.
 All external and internal signage is clear, comprehensive, current, and accurate.
-(This includes 2/3 institutional, floor and room signs, programmes, affiliations, and logos on display.)
+(This includes institutional, floor and room signs, programmes, affiliations, and logos on display.)
+This may not be applicable to some organisations run from a home environment.

-G.3.
 Building facilities and maintenance ensure a safe and clean environment for staff and students, with adequate lighting, heating and ventilation, and sanitary provision.
-(Toilets should be clean 2/3, 3# and well maintained with full hand washing and drying facilities.)
+(Toilets should be clean and well maintained with full hand washing and drying facilities.)
+This may not be applicable to some organisations run from a home environment.

-G.4.
-Any dedicated facilities for the preparation of food and drink meet statutory, local authority, 2/3 hygiene requirements.
+G.4.\ Any dedicated facilities for the preparation of food and drink meet statutory, local authority, hygiene requirements.